aprofeit/img/README.md

 # img.profeit.com

 Simple image sharing.
-Because sharing images in Messenger transforms them into a dumpster fire of blurry pixels.
+Because sharing images in Messenger compresses them into a dumpster fire of blurry pixels.